SERVICE CLUB WINS MULTIPLE INTERNATIONAL AWARDS.

 Mooloolaba Lions’ main source of income is derived from its voluntary management and operation of the Sunday Fishermans Road Markets.
 The club acknowledges the loyalty and support of stall holders and shoppers in sustaining this community based facility.

-Mr Alexander also commented that while assistance to Nepal was substantial, much more was given to home based causes.
+Mr Alexander also commented that while assistance to Nepal was substantial, much more was given to local causes.
 The largest among these was drought, flood and fire relief in various Australian areas.

 As a Club, we are humbled but honoured by these Awards.